Yuss76A/the-discussion-blog/README.md

 * User Guidance: Users are encouraged to enter accurate information in all fields to facilitate effective communication from our team regarding updates or any issues that may arise.

-* Register Now Button: At the end of the form, there is a prominent "Register Now" button styled in an attractive blue and purple color, allowing users to submit their registration details easily.
+* At the end of the form, there is a prominent "Register Now" button styled in an attractive blue that matches the navbar and footer, allowing users to submit their registration details easily.

 * Login Prompt: Additionally, at the bottom of the registration page, a message is displayed stating, "Already have an account?
 Log in," providing users with an easy way to navigate to the login page if they have previously registered.